kariudo/nofus/README.md

 any_unmounted_cmd: "systemctl stop my-app.service && wall 'NFS Crisis!'"
 ```

+> [!TIP]
-> Note: If you start nofus without creating a configuration file first,
+> If you start nofus without creating a configuration file first,
 > one will be created from a template and nofus will exit.

 ## 🚦 Usage